Rakusan was always interested in demonstrating the traditional art of woodblock printing to friends, guests, and other potential clients.

 Only four sheets of one of one set were eventually published on page 8 of the Foster booklet, and four sheets of the other on page 9.

-These Rakusan sheets are well known but often unrecognized as part of process sets because Foster presented them as part of drawing demonstrations.
+These Rakusan sheets are well known, but they are seldom recognized as representing process sets because Foster included them as parts of his drawing demonstrations.

-On each page Foster has added five little cartoon sketches of his own above each of the four individual woodblock-printed sheets selected from the process sets.
+On each of these two pages Foster has added five little cartoon sketches of his own above each of the four individual woodblock-printed sheets selected from the process sets.

 Foster numbered his own sketches 1 through 5 and then has handwritten the numbers 6 through 9 on the four Rakusan process set sheets he chose to use.